6 Torsion

 Click to expand

 As mentioned in the introduction to torsion, one common application in which one would encounter circular shafts subjected to torsion is in power transmission shafts.
-In these types of assemblies, shafts are connected through gears and belts and apply torque to one another through these connections.
+In these types of assemblies, shafts are connected and apply torque to one another through gears and belts.
 If a shaft somewhere in the assembly is connected to a motor that causes it to rotate, that rotation is then transmitted to other connected shafts which can in turn transmit rotation to even more shafts.
 Note that such systems are still considered to be in equilibrium even with the rotation as long as the angular velocity is constant.

 You may recall from other subjects of study that power is defined to be the time rate of change of work.
 The definition of work is force times distance.
 So power can be calculated as: